Application Window: July 17, 2017 through September 11, 2017

-All Honors Program participants will work at the FCC’s headquarters in Washington, DC, and will be assigned to an agency bureau or office.
+All positions for the Attorney Honors Program are located at the FCC’s headquarters in Washington, D.C.
 Specific placements within the agency will be based on the participant’s interests and experience and the needs of the FCC.
-Participants may have the opportunity to rotate to a new assignment within the agency at the end of their first year.
-During their two years in the Honors Program, attorneys also will be afforded professional and educational opportunities designed specifically for Program participants.
+Honors Attorneys may have the opportunity to rotate to a new placement within the agency after their first year.
 At the end of the two-year program, Honors Program attorneys will be eligible for consideration for continued employment at the FCC.

-Selection for the Honors Program is highly competitive.
-Before making a selection, the FCC reviews many facets of a candidate's background, including academic achievement, writing skills, law review and/or moot court experience, clinic or extracurricular activities, and demonstrated interest in government service and/or the communications industry.
-Graduating students and judicial clerks with strong qualifications are encouraged to apply.
+Selection for the Honors Program is highly competitive, and the FCC reviews many facets of a candidate's background, including academic achievement, writing skills, law review and/or moot court experience, clinic or extracurricular activities, and demonstrated interest in government service and/or the communications sector.

-- Current law student who will graduate in May 2017 or the spring or summer of 2017;
+- Current law student who will graduate in the spring or summer of 2018;

 How to Apply

-Applications must be received by 11:59 p.m.
-ET on September 16, 2016.
+- All applications must be received by 11:59 p.m.
+ET on Friday, September 11, 2017.
 Incomplete or late applications will not be considered.

 Selected applicants may be invited for interviews.
-While we prefer interviews to be held at the FCC’s Headquarters in Washington, DC, remote interviews are available if travel to Washington is a hardship.
-We anticipate making offers in November and December 2016.
-Participants who enter the fall 2017 class will be expected to begin their employment with the agency by mid October 2017.
+While we prefer interviews to be held at the FCC’s Headquarters in Washington, D.C., remote interviews are available if travel to Washington, D.C. is a hardship.
+We typically begin selecting candidates for interviews in October, and begin making offers before the end of the year.
+This tentative timeline is subject to change.
+Participants who enter the fall 2018 class will be expected to begin their employment with the agency by mid-September 2018.